top of page

 A friend of a friend told us that we needed to check out Finca La Moradita in the Copan region of Honduras.
 At first, we were a little hesitant just because we didn’t know what the level of quality was going to be.
 Armando Rodgriguez sent some analysis of his coffee from IHCAFE and we were pretty impressed.
 After the Producer Roaster Forum, Pablo, Vanessa, Noah and I drove across the border to Honduras and met with Armando.
 We didn’t have a lot of time, but we were able to sample coffees, see the farm and get the ball rolling on figuring out how to export and import coffee from Honduras.
 Armando’s passion for growing great coffees became very evident to us during our visit.
 He was the recipient of a scholarship which allowed him to study coffee cultivation at a local college.
 Upon completion of his degree, he returned to the family farm and started implementing the horticultural practices he had been introduced to and it shows.
 We’re exciting about continuing this new relationship with Armando and seeing what great coffees we can get from the Copan region of Honduras.

-Finca La Serrenia, Guatemala
+Finca La Serrania Guatemala

 This is a true story of collaboration.
 At the Producer Roaster Forum in Guatemala City we met Maria from Finca La Serrania.
 She was carrying around a few coffees from her family farm and was hoping that we would cup them.
 Pablo and Eva opened up their booth to Maria so she could let others also cup her coffees.
 We were very impressed.
 As we talked about the coffees we learned that they had a natural mutation occur on their farm and as far as we know, it’s the only place where you can get this new coffee called the “Kimono” varietal.
 It’s called that because the coffee cherries are so big and heavy that they cause the branches of the coffee tree to droop down and is reminiscent of a Japanese Kimono.
 Pablo and Eva also graciously offered to help Maria export her coffee.
 Tug Hill Artisan Roasters is grateful for this collaboration and the opportunity to bring these coffees to market here in New York.